christiannkoch/Proactive-Caching-ACDC/README.md

 $ cd Proactive-Caching-ACDC
 $ opp_makemake -f --deep -lmysqlcppconn
 ```
-Next, open the \emph{Makefile} and manually insert the include paths mentioned below.
+Next, open the *Makefile* and manually insert the include paths mentioned below.
 This needs to be done because of a known issue of OMNeT++ (https://groups.google.com/forum/\#!msg/omnetpp/VEE4oXtuPes/cSQG7vZ-AAAJ).

 ```{r, engine='bash'}
 #C++ include paths (with -I)